-PAHrtners’ Residential Treatment Facility (RTF) is for adolescents who are Deaf or Hard of Hearing.
-The program is set in a home in the community.
+PAHrtners’ Residential Treatment Facility (RTF) is for Deaf and Hard of Hearing adolescents who have serious emotional and/or behavioral health challenges that make living in their natural home envioronment impossible.
+The program operates 24/7 andis set in a home in the community.
 The goal of the RTF is to provide an intensive therapeutic environment while maintaining as much of the adolescents’ natural supports as possible.
 When feasible, adolescents remain in their home schools.
-If needed, educational services are provided by PAHrtners at Green Tree School and Services.
 Family visits take place as often as therapeutically appropriate.
 Community activities are a regular part of treatment.

 PAHrtners Deaf Services’ RTF services include:

 - Psychiatric Assessments and Monitoring

 - Individual, Group and Family Therapy

 - Behavioral and Emotional Support

 Treatment planning begins with a support team including: the adolescent, the family members, the case manager, the behavioral health providers, the psychiatrist, school representative, other community service providers that support the adolescent, and any other friends or advocates the adolescent and family wish to involve.
 Plans are strength-based, culturally competent, family focused, adolescent centered and outcome driven.